roboflow/inference/docs/enterprise/active-learning/active_learning.md

 * `value`: with limit threshold

-Limits are enforced with different granularity, as they are implemented based or either Redis or memory cache (bounded into single process).
-Se effectively:
+Limits are enforced with different granularity, as they are implemented based or either Redis or memory cache (bounded into a single process).
+So, effectively:
-* if Redis cache is used - all instances of `inference` connected to the same Redis service will share limits enforcements
+* if the Redis cache is used - all instances of `inference` connected to the same Redis service will share limit enforcements
-* otherwise - memory cache of single instance is used (multiple processes will have their own limits)
+* otherwise, the memory cache of a single instance is used (multiple processes will have their own limits)

 Self-hosted `inference` may be connected to your own Redis cache.